 "I benefit directly from the activism of our allies, both in policy and government, and in daily life," she said.
 "I strive in turn to make people aware of how free we can be, if we let ourselves, and let others be themselves."

-Top photo caption: Dr. Danielle Amethyst Brake's mathematical passion is numerical algebraic geometry, which shows prominently in her 3D-printed artwork in the form of singular algebraic surfaces.
+Top photo caption: Dr. Silviana Amethyst's mathematical passion is numerical algebraic geometry, which shows prominently in her 3D-printed artwork in the form of singular algebraic surfaces.